-Each number is imagined as a “pile” of blocks or stones or whatever, and we can move the pieces from one pile to another to make the numbers easier to work with.
-27 is close to 30, so you can imagine moving 3 of the pieces from the 35 pile over to the 27.
+We imagine each number as a “pile” of blocks or stones or whatever, and we can move the pieces from one pile to another to make the numbers easier to work with.
+27 is close to 30, so we might imagine moving 3 of the pieces from the 35 pile over to the 27.

 27 + 35 = 30 + 32 = 62.

-OR you could move 5 from the first pile instead, if you’d rather:
+OR we could move 5 from the first pile instead

 27 + 35 = 22 + 40 = 62.

 We do this more often with small numbers, when my kids are first learning the addition and subtraction facts within 20.
 Then I tend to get out of the habit of thinking this way — maybe because I can’t actually visualize the piles — but the trick works for any size of number.

 Of course, this method easiest when the number of pieces moved is small, so you may want to reserve it for problems with somethingty-eight or somethingty-nine in them:

 29 + 35 = 30 + 34 = 64.

 If Only, If Only…

 I forgot this method in the first draft of this post, but John’s and Pseudonym’s comments below reminded me.
 We look for an easy-ish (but related) calculation that we would rather do, and then adjust the answer.
 I will often pose the problem as a question: